BheemashankarJakkani/Co2Emission-Calculator/README.md

 ## Getting Started

-Your task is to create a program that returns the amount of CO2-equivalent that will be caused when traveling a given distance using a given transportation method.
+Task is to create a program that returns the amount of CO2-equivalent that will be caused when traveling a given distance using a given transportation method.

 ### Prerequisites
 To Execute this Application JAVA should be pre-installed in the System, to install java follow these  [link](https://www.java.com/en/download/help/download_options.html)

+Check Whether java installed or not with fallowing command.
 ```
-Give examples
+java -version
 ```

 ### Installation